 The future medicine will be full of technical doctors and consultants who will collaborate with us observing us even remotely.
 They will collect data from sensors of all kinds, both wearable and internal to our body and our habits to help us prevent diseases and treat them, personalizing the therapies on our genetic profile.
 Hoping that they are accessible to all, of course.
 From cancer therapies to monitoring vital functions, personalized medicine will change access to care as we know it today.

 Lab-grown meat has already caught all the attention, but that's just the beginning.
 Soon we will have similar processes for other foods, for fabrics, for building materials: many things will be "grown" in the laboratory.
-We will have materials, both natural (fast growing) and engineered by us capable of having the same cellular structure as things that today are manufactured and cultivated only at the rhythm of nature.
+We will have materials, both natural (fast growing) and engineered by us that are capable of having the same cellular structure as things that today are manufactured and cultivated only at the rhythm of nature.

 This will be a huge, future ecological and social victory.
 Huge, believe me.
 We will no longer need extract diamonds, deforest forests or keep huge livestock farms, for instance.
 We will also have new sources for medical and health products such as breast milk, nutraceuticals, ointments and more.